How Democrats Are Using Confirmation Hearings To Attack Trump

 The playbook worked, with questions from Democratic lawmakers leading to moments where Sessions disagreed with Trump's initial campaign vow to ban Muslims from entering the United States, and Kelly doubting the value of a border wall as a deterrent to immigrants entering the country illegally.

-Here are six moments where Democrats were able to take digs at Trump as they questioned his first Cabinet nominees.
+Here are six moments where Democrats (and one Republican) were able to take digs at Trump as they questioned his first Cabinet nominees.

 - Vermont Sen. Pat Leahy returned to the lowest moment of Trump's presidential campaign, the leaked 2005 Access Hollywood tape, asking Sessions whether what Trump described on microphone, "grabbing a woman by her genitals without consent," as Leahy put it, would be considered sexual assault.
 "Certainly it would be," Sessions replied.